heoelri/azurearc/arck8s/lab1/lab1.md

 export CONFIG_URI=${CONNECTED_CLUSTER_URI}/providers/Microsoft.KubernetesConfiguration/sourceControlConfigurations/${CONFIGURATION_NAME}
 ```

-Based on above's values we've to make sure that our resource group exists.
+Based on aboves values we have to make sure that our resource group exists.
 You can run this in your Azure Cloud Shell:

 ```bash
 az group create -n ${RESOURCE_GROUP} -l EastUS